-High School students who intend to participate in this program should make the necessary arrangements with their high schools.
-Students should request that their test scores be sent to Copper Mountain College at the time they take the Advanced Placement Examinations.
-To apply for credit for advanced placement, students should contact the Office of Student Services.
+High school students who intend to participate in this program should make the necessary arrangements with their high schools.
+Students should request that their test scores be sent to Copper Mountain College at the time they take the Advanced Placement Examinations or upon enrollment.
+To apply for Advanced Placement credit, an official OP transcript must be sent to the Office of Student Services at Copper Mountain College.
+In addition, students must be currently enrolled at Copper Mountain College